 Charcoal is highly absorbent and is used to remove chemicals by absorbing them.
 You may want to try out a charcoal filter in your HVAC system to help remove some of the VOCs lingering around inside your home.
 I’ve never used a charcoal filter, so I can’t give any advice, but be sure to do your research and to change the filters frequently.

-The truth is, it’s quite difficult to completely detox your furniture and textiles.
+The truth is, it’s quite difficult to completely disinfect and detox your furniture and textiles.
 What we can do is to take what we already have in our home, and clean that up as best as we can.
 And keep educating ourselves.
 But, going forward, if you are in a position to purchase organic textiles and non-toxic furniture (or vintage furniture, too), that’s ideal.
-I have a post coming up next on some of the most eco-friendly furniture and home furnishings brands out there.

 If you found this post useful, please share it with your friends!
 Thank you <3